YashasviSingh27/Full-Stack-ExamPortal/README.md

 # Exambuddy
-Exam Portal using Angular and Spring-Boot
+An Exam Portal using Angular for Frontend and Spring-Boot for Backend